bercesadam/QuantumCircuitsinCompiler/README.md

 * Complex-valued state vectors representing elements of a Hilbert space
 * Linear operators acting on those states
 * Explicit, unitary time evolution
+* Easy to use API (see examples) both for circuit building and describing physical simulations

-Within this framework, two complementary quantum models are supported:
+Within this framework, two complementary quantum models are supported.
+Both models reuse the same underlying types and abstractions; they differ only in how the evolution operators are constructed:

 ### Quantum Circuit Model

 Discrete, gate-based evolution of logical qubits using unitary operators.
-This corresponds to the standard circuit model of quantum computation with zero classically hard-coded gate logic.
-Provides a library of basic quantum gates and also a few examples (Bell and GHZ state, Shor's algorithm and my fair quantum dice circuit).
+This corresponds to the standard circuit model of quantum computation with zero classically hard-coded gate logic Also provides a library of basic quantum gates and also a few examples (Bell and GHZ state, Shor's algorithm and my fair quantum dice circuit).

 ### Physical Quantum Mechanics Model

-Numerical simulation of wavefunctions evolving under time-dependent Hamiltonians, and a numerical PDE solver for the time-dependent Schrödinger equation.
+Numerical simulation of wavefunctions evolving under time-dependent Hamiltonians; a numerical PDE solver for the time-dependent Schrödinger equation.

-Both models reuse the same underlying types and abstractions; they differ only in how the evolution operators are constructed.

-Provides a library of wave functions (presenting quantum physics textbook examples, like eigenstates, Gaussian wave packets and Hydrogen orbitals), library and API to use separate potentials and potential barriers during Hamilton construction and an 1D Particle-in-a-box system as a quantum playground.
+Also provides a library of predefined, configurable seed wave functions (presenting quantum physics textbook examples, like eigenstates, Gaussian wave packets and Hydrogen orbitals); library and API to construct potential fields and potential barriers during Hamilton construction; and a 1D Particle-in-a-box system as a quantum playground.
 Also features an 1D oscilloscope-like visualization with phase encoding where you can witness a Schrödinger time evolution directly in a terminal.

 ## C++ Design and Type-Level Guarantees